 Group Actions are generally headed by an initial lead group of complainants.
 The people who formed the Group Action may have had a desire to avoid or lower their own exposure to legal costs.
 To achieve their goal, they do encourage others to join with them and in pursuit of a remedy to the problem.

-Consumer should not join Action Groups until they are ready to do so and when fully inform of the issues they are challenging.
+The consumer should not join Action Groups until they are ready to do so and when fully informed of the issues they are challenging.

 That said, Group litigation may be slow, but are successful as many people attend to the needs of others, in short generally when involved in a group action people have more support at hand.

 The groups are formed and constituted so that rules exist whereby each member is committed to another.